elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-03-29-cloudhsm-python.md

 AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.

-**Warning!
-They are pricey as of March 2021 setting up a single HSM in a cluster costs 1.59 USD per HR.**
+> **Warning!
+CloudHSM is pricey; as of March 2021 setting up a single HSM in a cluster costs 1.59 USD per HR.**

----

 ### Use case overview

 ---

 As referenced in my last blog i am working with a large public sector client.
-So you can imagine how long some migrations can take Because of this we couldn't implement our solution using just KMS as they only support SHA256.
-We need to support both SHA256 and SHA1.
+So you can imagine how long some migrations can take.
+Because of this we couldn't implement our solution using just [AWS KMS](https://aws.amazon.com/kms/) as they only support SHA256.
+Unfortunately We need to support both SHA256 and SHA1.

-This is where CloudHSM comes in as this allows us to create and manage our own keys in a isolated HSM.
+This is where CloudHSM comes in as this allows us to create and manage our own keys in an isolated HSM.
 While still keeping them in the 'cloud'.

+## What will you learn after this blog post?

+I created this article off the back of countless hours researching how to use keys for cryptographic operations that are stored in a HSM.
+Of course there are lots of resources online.
+But not much is available in regards to AWS CloudHSM.

+This blog post will show you how to successfully sign some data with a key from CloudHSM in python.
-### How do we create and manage keys?
+#### __How do we create and manage keys in a HSM?__

 To create and manage keys in the HSM we use PKCS#11 interface.

-#### **So what is PKCS?**
+#### __So what is PKCS?__

 These are a group of public-key cryptography standards devised and published by RSA Security LLC.

-#### **PKCS#11**
+#### __PKCS#11__

 The [PKCS#11](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html) standard defines a platform-independent API to cryptographic tokens, such as hardware security modules (HSM) and smart cards.

+AWS CloudHSM offers an implementation of the [PKCS #11 library](https://docs.aws.amazon.com/cloudhsm/latest/userguide/pkcs11-library.html).
+Which is what we are going to use to interface with the HSM.

 ## Steps for setting up a CloudHSM cluster:

-This assumes you have a AWS account with a VPC.
+This assumes you have an AWS account with a VPC.

 - [Create a EC2 using amazonlinux2 as the AMI](https://aws.amazon.com/amazon-linux-2/)
 - [Create a cluster](https://docs.aws.amazon.com/cloudhsm/latest/userguide/create-cluster.html)